onion1242w/roblox_spam_favorite/README.md

 ## How to Use
 1. Install dependencies: `vcpkg install cpr nlohmann_json`
 2. Build the project with CMake
-3. Run the Gen.exe in build->Debug (Debug is changed with Release if release variant is selected)
+3. Run the Gen.exe in build->Debug (Select Debug as variant)

 ## Configuration
 Edit the `// -- INFOS -- //` variables at `main.cpp` file (variables are explained in the code)